-HONOLULU, Hawaii (HawaiiNewsNow) - Trade winds will gradually increase over the next couple of days as high pressure builds northeast of the state.
+HONOLULU, Hawaii (HawaiiNewsNow) - Moderate northeast trade winds will become breezy later today through the weekend as high pressure builds to the north.

 Lingering moisture in the area combined with the trade winds will focus clouds and showers over windward and mountain locations through the weekend, especially during the overnight and early morning periods.

 Trade winds may diminish and shift out of the east-southeast early next week as a front and upper disturbance approach from the northwest.
 A modest increase in moisture ahead of this front will translate to increasing rainfall chances early next week.

 Surf is trending up along along north- and west-facing shores as a mix of both medium-period, north-northwest and longer-period, west-northwest swells move around the islands.